 Again within the Ecore editor use OCL->Show Validity View to see the constraint/element pairs.
-If the Validity View was already visible, close it and re-show it since in Luna addition of a Complete OCL document fails to refresh correctly.
+If the Validity View was already visible, close it and re-show it since in Mars addition of a Complete OCL document fails to refresh correctly.

-In the Validity View, uncheck the top two MetaModel Constraint contributions retaining just the ExtraEcoreValidation.ocl contributions.
+In the Validity View, uncheck the ecore Metamodel Constraint contributions retaining just the ExtraEcoreValidation.ocl contribution.
 Click the plus icon in the Metamodel Constraint tool bar to expand all entries.